The 7 Dumbest Moments in ‘Star Wars: The Rise of Skywalker’

 Credit: Lucasfilm

-The final trailer for The Rise of Skywalker was incredible, promising some truly epic moments while a bombastic rendition of John Williams’ iconic score played.
-It sent the internet into a craze, and fans were torn in half Darth Maul-style when the trailer teased the death of iconic character C-3PO (Anthony Daniels), who we’ve watched in all three Star Wars trilogies.
+The final trailer for The Rise of Skywalker is incredible, promising some truly epic moments while a hair-raising rendition of John Williams’ iconic score plays.
+It sent the Internet into a craze, and fans were torn in half Darth Maul-style when the trailer teased the death of iconic character C-3PO (Anthony Daniels), who we’ve watched in all three Star Wars trilogies.

 “What are you doing there, 3PO?”
-Poe Dameron asks.
-“Taking one last look, sir,” the droid replies, “at my friends.”
-Yikes, we’re getting emotional just thinking about that scene from the trailer!
-So does this mean that the corresponding scene in the movie renders us utterly inconsolable?
-Nope!
+Poe Dameron asks the droid.
+“Taking one last look, sir,” C-3PO replies, “at my friends.”
+Yikes, we’re getting emotional just thinking about that scene from the trailer.
+So, does this mean that the corresponding scene in the movie renders us utterly inconsolable?
+Nope.

-C-3PO gets his memory wiped so that he can reveal the location of the Sith homeworld Exegol.
-Initially, the decision to reboot him carries some emotional weight, but it’s quickly played for jokes, and just like Chewbacca’s fake death scene, it becomes nothing more than an utterly inconsequential plot decision.
+C-3PO gets his memory wiped so that he can reveal the location of the Sith homeworld, Exegol.
+Initially, the decision to reboot him carries some emotional weight, but it’s quickly played for jokes, and just like Chewbacca’s fake-out death, it becomes nothing more than an utterly inconsequential plot decision as he’s revealed to be okay just moments later.

 Related: 5 Things The ‘Star Wars’ Movies Could Learn From ‘Harry Potter’